huggingface/blog/musicgen-inference.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

 [MusicGen](https://huggingface.co/docs/transformers/main/en/model_doc/musicgen) is a powerful music generation model that takes in text prompt and melody control and outputs music.
-This blog post will guide you through deploying it using [🤗 Inference Endpoints](https://huggingface.co/inference-endpoints).
+This blog post will guide you through deploying it using [Inference Endpoints](https://huggingface.co/inference-endpoints).

 Inference Endpoints allows us to write custom inference functions called [custom handler](https://huggingface.co/docs/inference-endpoints/guides/custom_handler).
 These are particularly useful when a model is not supported out-of-the-box by the `transformers` high-level abstraction `pipeline`.